lugu/blender-tensor-import/README.md

 Epipolar geometry: geometry of stereo vision: given a disparity map, compute the z-distance of each point.

+Dropout: disable temporary some neurones to avoid overfitting by limiting the coupling of the neurones.

+Softmax: generate a distribution probability give a set of inputs weigths.
+It is a normanlized exponential: for each class, compute the exponent of the value and divide it by of sum of the exponent of the other classes.

+	softmax(x_i) = exp(x_i) / sum_j ( exp(x_j) )

+loss function: often use cross enthropy

 ## Mease of accuracy